 Independent schools in Sweden

 In Sweden, independent schools are known as friskolor.
-Though funded by the government, these schools are run by individuals, associations or foundations and, like public schools, are obligated to follow the Swedish national curriculum.
+Though government-funded, these schools are run by individuals, associations, or foundations.
+Like public schools, independent schools must follow the Swedish national curriculum and gain approval from the Swedish School Inspectorate.
 Friskolor can be attended free of charge.

 International schools in Sweden

-International schools in Sweden offer the curriculum of a foreign country such as the UK, the US or other qualifications such as the International Baccalaureate.
+International schools in Sweden offer the curriculum of a foreign country, such as that of the UK or the US, or other globally recognised qualifications, such as the International Baccalaureate.
 These schools are primarily intended for students living in Sweden temporarily or under special circumstances.

-International schools expect a yearly fee and applications need to be made by contacting the school directly.
+International schools expect high yearly fees and applications must be submitted by contacting the school directly.
 Extra fees might apply if the children are not registered with their local municipality and do not have a Swedish personal number.
+We recommend carefully budgeting for international schools or negotiating an education allowance with your employer to help cover the costs.

-Children of all nationalities, including Swedish children, are welcome at most international schools.
-These schools may have long waiting lists, however, so it’s best for parents to plan ahead and apply for a spot for their children as early as possible.
+Most international schools welcome children of all nationalities, including Swedish children.
+That said, these schools may have long waiting lists, so it’s best for parents to plan ahead and apply for a spot for their children as early as possible.

 Special-needs education in Sweden

-Special-needs education in Sweden is managed by The National Agency for Special Needs Education and Schools (Specialpedagogiska skolmyndigheten).
-Children with special needs are kept in mainstream schools as far as possible, and receive individualised extra support in accordance with an action plan drawn up by the school principal.
-In cases where mainstream schooling is unable to provide the required support, a multidisciplinary team assesses the child and may recommend entry into a special-needs programme or a special school.
+The National Agency for Special Needs Education and Schools (Specialpedagogiska skolmyndigheten) manages special-needs education in Sweden.
+Children with special needs are kept in mainstream schools as far as possible, and receive individualised extra support per an action plan drawn up by the school principal.
+In cases where mainstream schooling cannot provide the required support, a multidisciplinary team assesses the child and may recommend entry into a special-needs programme or a special school.

 Tutors in Sweden

-Education is highly valued in Sweden, and parents make regular use of private tuition to bolster their children's learning.
-Expats also often employ tutors, whether for Swedish language lessons, extra help with certain subjects, or simply to build some confidence in an unfamiliar environment.
-Regardless of age, tutoring can be massively beneficial.
-Some of the top tutoring companies in Sweden include Studybuddy, Privatläraren Stockholm and My Academy.
+Education is highly valued in Sweden, and parents regularly use private tuition to bolster their children's learning.
+As an expat parent, you'll also often employ tutors, whether for Swedish language lessons, extra help with certain subjects, or simply to help your child build some confidence in an unfamiliar environment.

 Expat Health Insurance